Controller Tester

 A stick won't sit still

 That's drift, and it's the most common controller fault.
-Run the stick drift test for a precise reading and the honest fix order (recalibrate → clean → replace).
+Test your controller for stick drift to get a precise reading and the honest fix order (recalibrate → clean → replace).

 A button doesn't register